freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-055.md

 # --description--

 Most browsers inject their own default CSS properties and values for different elements.
 If you look closely, you might be able to notice the file `input` is smaller than the other text `input` elements.
-By default, a `padding` of `1px 2px` is given to `inputs` you can type in.
+By default, a `padding` of `1px 2px` is given to `input` elements you can type in.

 Using another attribute selector, style the `input` with a `type` of `file` to be the same size as the other `input` elements.